 As a senior investigator specializing in fraud against elderly and vulnerable adults at PNC, Stover is working at any given time on dozens of cases that involve elder financial abuse.

-Every year, more than 30 million U.S. consumers suffer a financial loss due to a scam or fraudulent activity – that’s nearly 14 percent of the adult population.
-A senior citizen’s chances of being targeted goes up significantly.
-According to the Federal Trade Commission, scammers stole a total of $42 million from the elderly between 2012-2014.
-On top of that, telemarketing fraud costs victims billions of dollars annually, and most of that money comes from seniors.
+Every year, millions of U.S. consumers suffer financial losses due to scams or fraudulent activity — and an older adult’s losses are significantly higher than younger adults.
+According to the Federal Trade Commission (FTC), scammers stole a total of $2.4 billion from the elderly in 2024 — a fourfold increase from about $600 million in 2020.
+On top of that, investment scams cost victims billions of dollars annually, and most of that money comes from seniors.

-Although Stover sees a lot of these scams, the FTC estimates that 84 percent of fraud cases involving the elderly go unreported.
-"I see exploitation like this every day,” said Stover, who has worked 27 years at PNC.
+Although Stover sees a lot of these scams, the FTC estimates that 76 percent of fraud cases involving the elderly go unreported.
+"I see exploitation like this every day,” said Stover, who has worked nearly 40 years at PNC.
 “Many elderly clients are extremely trusting and when they answer the phone, they are often too polite to hang up.
-I’ve seen more egregious situations where wrongdoers take advantage of a person's inability to make rational financial decisions.”
+I’ve seen more egregious situations where wrongdoers take advantage of a person's inability to make rational financial dcisions.”

 Lottery scam averted

-Stover was notified of possible fraud when alert staff at the Mechanicsburg, Pa., branch created a formal report out of concern for the elderly customer, who lives alone and has no children.
+Stover was notified of possible fraud when alert staff at the Central Pennsylvania branch created a formal report out of concern for the elderly customer.
 The teller recognized the woman’s request for an unusually large cash withdrawal was out of character and proceeded to convince the customer the withdrawal wasn’t prudent.
 A $14,000 withdrawal was averted at that moment.

 Stover contacted the local postal inspector and provided the Florida address.
-The inspector, who has law enforcement authority within the postal service, placed a “mail capture/recall” on the envelope.
+The inspector, who has law enforcement authority within the U.S. Postal Service, placed a “mail capture/recall” on the envelope.
 The envelope and the $5,000 were recovered before reaching the Florida destination.

 Second time not a charm